Kristi has been a competitive gymnastics coach for 25+ years and has coached levels 3-10 to state, regional, western and national titles.

 Straddle: A position where legs are extended sideward and out, knees are turned up.
 Legs should be split a minimum of 120–180 degrees.

-Tuck: A leg position where the knees are bend at least 90 degrees towards the chest.
+Tuck: A leg position where the knees are bent at least 90 degrees towards the chest.

 Lock: (foot position) = One foot in front of the other and both feet on high relevè.
 Feet must be touching back of heel to top of foot.